 Veteran Federal Attorney Defending the Accused

 Originally from Bisbee, Arizona, Attorney Ramon Acosta has built an impressive reputation and career for himself throughout the last 27+ years.
-Considered a leading federal attorney, he currently serves as Chief Judge at the Walker River Paiute Tribal Court and as Associate Judge at the Reno Sparks Indian Colony.
+Considered a leading federal attorney, he currently serves as Chief Judge at the Walker River Paiute Tribal Court, Chief Judge for Fort McDermitt Paiute Shoshone Tribal Court, and as Associate Judge at the Reno Sparks Indian Colony.
 In his judicial capacity he is responsible for establishing and maintaining the Rules and Procedures of the Court and presides over a variety of proceedings, including adult criminal and juvenile proceedings, family matters like protective orders, domestic abuse, divorce, custody and guardianship, as well as all civil disputes.

 In August 1999, Mr. Acosta was appointed as Assistant Federal Defender, a position he maintained until his retirement from the Federal Government in March 2016.
 The Federal Defender Services is considered by many as the “gold standard” in criminal defense.
 Attorney Acosta’s first assignment and region of service was in the Western District of Texas, where he appeared in the federal courts of Del Rio, San Antonio, Austin, and El Paso, Texas.
 Subsequently, he was transferred to the District of Nevada, where he would serve in the Courts of Las Vegas and Reno.